PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 19:58:21
+Last updated: 2024-04-05 19:58:55
-Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez
+Random Quote: A wolf is not a kraken.
+What the kraken grasps it does not lose, be it longship or leviathan.  -  Victarion Greyjoy